 Identifying and treating alcohol or drug addiction early gives an individual a much better chance of being successful in their recovery from substance addiction.
 That means the sooner an alcoholic becomes aware of his alcoholism, the better.
 But a lot of alcoholics are not aware they even have a problem until it’s too late for them, and addiction has been established.

-But first an individual needs to learn how to identify an addiction to alcohol, and what steps to take once alcoholism has been diagnosed by a specialist.
+But first, an individual needs to learn how to identify an addiction to alcohol, and what steps to take once alcoholism has been diagnosed by a specialist.
 So how do you tell if someone has alcoholism?

-Addiction professionals, medical doctors, and licensed psychologists in most alcohol addiction treatment center assess alcoholism through physical and psychological examination.
-In order tell if someone has an alcohol problem, these professionals will ask many questions about their alcohol use.
+Addiction professionals, medical doctors, and licensed psychologists in most alcohol addiction treatment centers assess alcoholism through physical and psychological examination.
+In order to tell if someone has an alcohol problem, these professionals will ask many questions about their alcohol use.
 But because of the stigma attached to being an addict, alcoholics may not tell the entire truth during initial screenings.

 There are key traits to look for in order to identify whether or not someone has a problem with alcohol addiction.
 Some of the most common signs of alcoholism include:

 - Being dependent on alcohol just to function or get through the day.

 - Exhibiting withdrawal symptoms when he/she does not drink for several hours or longer.